ONELab Firmware Packaging & Upload

 --update-protocol org.uefi.capsule

-Several of the parameters above are required by fwupd.
+Several of the parameters are required by fwupd.
 Others are optional, and are thus leveraged by ONELab to provide required inputs.
 A description of the arguments and their ONELab usage is below:

 • firmware-name: Overloaded Field - Contains a valid/registered ONELab Device Type.
 Required by fwupd.org and by ONELab